anhnguyen515/game-info-site/README.md

-# RAWG based Front-end for a games information website
+# RAWG based Front-end for a video games review website